mayayunx/foodmatch/README.md

 ---
 ### How to Use Lambda Function
 - Have Python 3.7 and pip installed
-- In lambda_foodmatch, use pip to download ask-sdk package in the directory by```pip install ask-sdk -t .```
+- In lambda_foodmatch, use pip to download ask-sdk package in the directory by ```pip install ask-sdk -t .```
-- Additionally, if you're on Linux system, directly install numpy and pandas package
+- Additionally, if you're on Linux system (macOS is not compatible), directly install numpy and pandas package
 - ```pip install numpy -t .```
 - ```pip install pandas -t .```
 - Otherwise, one needs to download the Linux distribution of two libraries from